-- Bullard and DiCecio (Working paper, St. Louis Fed, 2018): - Incomplete markets, nominal friction, heterogeneous households ("HAIM"); reasonable Gini coefficients. - Optimal monetary policy repairs the distortion caused by the friction for all households. - See also the conference on "Monetary Policy and the Distribution of Income and Wealth," held at the St. Louis Fed on Sept.
+- Bullard and DiCecio (Working paper, St. Louis Fed, 2019): - Incomplete markets, nominal friction, heterogeneous households (HAIM); reasonable Gini coefficients. - Optimal monetary policy repairs the distortion caused by the friction for all households. - See also the conference on "Monetary Policy and the Distribution of Income and Wealth," held at the St. Louis Fed on Sept.
 11-12, 2015.
-Program available at https://research.stlouisfed.org/ conferences/monetary_policy_conf/program.
+See the program.

-WEALTH, INCOME, AND CONSUMPTION INEQUALITY
+WEALTH, INCOME AND CONSUMPTION INEQUALITY

-- There is a lot of financial wealth, income, and consumption inequality in this stylized model. - The role of credit markets, if they work correctly, is to reallocate uneven income across the life-cycle into perfectly equal consumption shares by cohort, appropriately scaled by life cycle productivity. - The model equilibrium generates realistic Gini coefficients.
+- There is a lot of financial wealth, income and consumption inequality in this stylized model. - The role of credit markets, if they work correctly, is to reallocate uneven income across the life cycle into perfectly equal consumption shares by cohort, appropriately scaled by life-cycle productivity. - The model equilibrium generates realistic Gini coefficients.